 Installation is probably one of the most important parts of preventing failed double glazing, as poor-quality fitting can lead to blown windows after less than a year after installation.
 Choosing a highly recommended window fitting company, with a solid reputation and experience gives you the opportunity to keep your windows intact for longer.

-If you do discover failed double glazed units, which are more common after 10 – 15 years from the initial installation, Cloudy2Clear can replace just the pane of glass that has become misty, rather than the entire unit.
+If you do discover failed double glazed units, which are more common after 10 – 15 years from the initial installation, Cloudy2Clear can replace just the pane of glass that has become misty (whether the window is standalone, in a door or conservatory!) rather than the entire unit.
 Our glazing products also have a 25 year guarantee, ensuring that they’ll see you through for much longer.

 Using inappropriate products